JungeAlexander/kbase/README.md

 Code for the API is under `kbase/sql_app`.

+JupyterLab is available at: http://localhost:10000/lab

+Jupyter Notebook is available at: http://localhost:10000/

 ## Development

 Note: setting this up is only required for active development, not for running the code (see Usage for this part).